The Merchant's Guild

 A Merchant may choose which resource for hybrid-resource hexes (example: for +1 Food, +1 Stone hex, a Merchant might choose Food OR Stone, but not both).
 If it is located in a Town, your Headquarters gives a +1 bonus.
 If it is a City, your Headquarters gives a +2 bonus.
 These bonuses cannot be stacked with other Merchant HQs in the same population center

 Exploration Financier: At every event this Season, The Owner may reduce a chosen Adventuring Party’s movement or Exploration costs by 3 Dragon Gold after other effects like the Warrior’s Renown.
 Using Charitable Contribution Token or Dubious Dealings tokens increases the savings by 2 Dragon Gold each (minimum zero Dragon Gold).
-Multiple Merchants' Exploration Financier perks may stack Gold Dragon reduction on a single adventuring party.
+Multiple Merchant-vendors' Exploration Financier perks may stack Gold Dragon reduction on a single adventuring party-- but only once per business.

-(New!)
-Fearsome Influence: (Prerequisite: 1+ Dubious Dealings tokens at Season Start) You may spend a Dubious Dealings token to chase off 2 monsters challenging your Adventuring Party on a Land Search.
+Fearsome Influence: (Prerequisite: 1+ Dubious Dealings tokens at Season Start) Once per Season, you may spend a Dubious Dealings token to chase off 2 monsters challenging your Adventuring Party on a Land Search.
 Before the first skirmish, discuss with the Cartographer organizing the fight.
 Before the first blows, you must RP flashing your Merchant's Badge phys rep and intimidate the monsters.
 The two chosen by the Cartographer will run.
 With war parties who have multiple types of monsters, those who are intimidated are always the weaker variety (Osterran Warriors, not the Chief; Goblins, not the Orcs).
 Creatures with sufficiently low intelligence (zombies, skeletons, thralls)-- though targeted-- are unaffected.
-You may use additional Dubious Dealings tokens, reducing the monster's party by 2 for each token.
 Regardless of how many tokens used, the minimum number of remaining monsters must still be 2 or higher.

-Fence Protect: At the beginning of each event this Season, you receive a special Decoy Coin Pouch (phys rep provided by the Merchant).
-The first time you are the victim of Pickpocket, you may substitute the coin pickpocketed from you with a note that they stole a Decoy coin pouch instead-- with nothing in it!
+Fence Protect: The first time you are the victim of Pickpocket, you may substitute the coin pickpocketed from you with a note that they stole a Decoy coin pouch instead-- with nothing in it!
 You may expend a Charitable Contributions token to recharge this ability, if it's expended during an event.
 In addition, you may petition for reimbursement from the Guild on revenue lost by the T4 Rogue ability Fence, up to 25 gold per Season.
+You may take this Perk multiple times, assigning one pouch per worker.

-Phys Rep: A coin pouch you wear and a note you send to the Rogue when Pickpocketed.
+Phys Rep: A coin pouch worn by a Merchant and a note you send to the thief when Pickpocketed.
 Please mark that this is a Merchant's Guild Perk in the note's text.

 Limitations: This does not protect against filching in-game items or artifacts (such as Familiar Eggs or Sunbringer), which are prioritized above this decoy pouch.